flyteorg/flyte/flytectl/docs/source/gen/flytectl_sandbox_teardown.rst

 SEE ALSO
 ~~~~~~~~

-* :doc:`flytectl_sandbox` 	 - Used for sandbox interactions like start/teardown/status/exec.
+* :doc:`flytectl_sandbox` 	 - Helps with Sandbox interactions like start, teardown, status, and exec.